mbonvini/LambdaSim/README.md

 ### Python and virtualenv

-λ-Sim uses some Python packages and tool to interact with AWS service.
+λ-Sim uses Python packages and tools to interact with AWS service.
 The λ-Sim dependencies are automatically installed in a virtual environment.
 If you don't have [Python](https://www.python.org/) and [virtualenv](https://virtualenv.pypa.io/en/latest/) you have to install them before using λ-Sim.

 ## Installation